hridesh/hridesh.github.io/_posts/2020-10-07-Modularity-Seminar.md

 This Fall 2020 semester, I am teaching an advanced topics seminar on the idea of Modularity in Software Engineering.
-The goal of this seminar to read some classic papers on modularity in software engineering and programming languages research.
+The goal of this seminar is to discuss some classic papers on modularity in software engineering and programming languages.

 We will be reading the following papers.

-1. Early ideas: Separation of Concerns, information hiding
+1. Early ideas: Separation of Concerns, Information Hiding
  - E. Dijkstra, "[On the role of scientific thought](https://www.cs.utexas.edu/users/EWD/transcriptions/EWD04xx/EWD447.html)", From Edsger W. Dijkstra, Selected Writings on Computing: A Personal Perspective, Springer-Verlag, 1982.
  - Parnas, D.L., "[On the Criteria To Be Used in Decomposing Systems Into Modules](https://dl.acm.org/doi/10.1145/361598.361623)"